-The U. S. Coast Guard Light List Volume V, Mississippi River System and Light List Volume IV, Gulf of Mexico, should be consulted for determination between Federally Maintained Aids to Navigation and Private Aids to Navigation.
+S. Coast Guard Light List Volume V, Mississippi River System The L IV, Gulf of Mexico, should be consulted for and ight List Volume L ermination between Federally Maintained Aids to Navigation and de Private Aids to Navigation.

 The mariner is also cautioned that buoys may be missing or off station as the result of ice, running ice or other natural causes (high water), collisions, or other accidents.